Hormones

 The term “adrenal dysfunction” can include conditions like Addison’s disease (not enough cortisol) and Cushing’s disease or syndrome (too much cortisol).
 But those are fairly rare, advanced stages of adrenal pathology that are largely rooted in immune system dysfunction (these conditions are usually caused by autoimmunity and tumors).

 And while ANY condition can be impacted by stress, this article is focused on functional adrenal issues that develop over time from a “maladaptive stress response.”
-Meaning your mental-emotional-physical response to the stress was dysfunctional.
+Maladaptive, meaning your mental-emotional-physical response to the stress was dysfunctional.
 This is usually because the way you responded to that stress was in direct conflict with what your body needs to be healthy.

 Now I don’t say that to shame or blame you!
 Some simple examples of stress responses that undermine health—that we’ve ALL done at some point—include: skimping on sleep, rushing through meals, sitting too much, staying up late, choosing foods that are high in calories and low in nutrients (like sugary treats and refined carbs), drinking too much coffee, or turning to alcohol.

-But when we respond to stress in a way that creates dysfunction in these foundational areas of health (sleep, food and blood sugar/insulin, activity level, etc.), and when that dysfunction becomes a pattern, it will eventually impact how our brain and adrenals communicate, which leads to chronic dysfunction in how the adrenal glands behave.
+But when we respond to stress in a way that creates dysfunction in these foundational areas of health (sleep, food and blood sugar/insulin, activity level, etc.), AND when that dysfunction becomes a pattern, it will eventually impact how our brain and adrenals communicate—which leads to chronic dysfunction in how the adrenal glands behave.

 To put it another way, when we let stress mess with the areas of our health that are absolutely necessary and foundational for our wellbeing, this can cause chronic issues over time that include adrenal dysfunction.